dmentipl/plonk/README.md

 ![Planet embedded in protoplanetary disc](https://raw.githubusercontent.com/dmentipl/plonk/master/image.png)

 *Deviation from Keplerian velocity around a planet: at the disc midplane (left), and 10 (middle) and 20 au (right) above the disc midplane.
-Data from a Phantom simulation.*
+See [here](https://plonk.readthedocs.io/en/latest/examples/deviation-from-keplerian.html) for details.*

 ### Analysis